mullvad/mullvadvpn-app/docs/security.md

 The network configuration set up by the packet tunnel extension specifies the routing rules that all traffic should flow through the tunnel, the same way it works on Android.

-The iOS app currently does not support blocking in the app's blocked state.

 ## App states